catchme24/webshop/README.md

 # Webshop

-Web application-a store with a shopping cart and the ability to place orders
+Web application-store with a shopping cart and the ability to place orders

 ## Requirements to install